GuideNepalKharchapatraProductWalkthroughPersonal Finance

 Bikram Sambat: what's shipped, what's on the way

-A note worth surfacing because the calendar question is the first thing most Nepali users ask about.
+Worth surfacing, because the calendar question is the first thing most Nepali users ask about.

-What's shipped on the web today:
+Shipped on the web today:

-• The tax helper anchors to the current Nepali fiscal year — FY 2082/83 in the slab definitions and label.
+• The tax helper anchors to the current Nepali fiscal year (FY 2082/83 in the slab definitions and label).

 • Money is in NPR (paisa under the hood, displayed via formatMoney).